-- Be prepared—in some cases, you and your family may have to temporarily relocate while the work is being completed.
+- Be prepared.
+In some cases, you and your family may have to temporarily relocate while the work is being completed.

-Hiring a Corrective-Action Contractor
+Hiring a Corrective-Action Contractor for Asbestos Removal

-It’s okay to hire roofing, flooring, and siding contractors who may be exempt from state asbestos removal licensing requirements, as long as they’re trained in asbestos removal.
+It’s OK to hire roofing, flooring, and siding contractors who may be exempt from state asbestos removal licensing requirements, as long as they’re trained in asbestos removal.
 The EPA offers suggestions on what to do if you hire a corrective-action contractor.

 Before work begins, you’ll want a written contract that clearly states all federal, state, and local regulations that the contractor must follow, such as cleanup of your premises and disposal of the materials.

 When the job ends, get written proof from the contractor that they followed all procedures correctly.
 Have a licensed asbestos inspector do a follow-up check.

 An initial asbestos inspection costs $200 to $800.

 Testing costs vary according to the method used.
 The least expensive is asbestos dust sample testing, which averages $120.
 A physical sample asbestos test done by a professional averages $500.
 And an air inspection test and inspection carried out professionals averages $1,200.